 - Connect the inlet and outlet pipe connections

-- For salt based softeners, a drainage connection is needed
+- For salt-based softeners, you need a drainage connection

 - Put salt in the brine tank

 - Turn the main water supply back on and slowly open the bypass valve to fill the softener

 - Plug the water softener in and allow it to run through a cycle